catenglaender/public-notes/ILIAS-development/2025/page-header-tabs-subtabs/page-header-tabs-subtabs-analysis.md

 [ View ] [ Edit & Organize Questions ] [ Test Settings ] [ Assign ] [ Evaluate & Analyze ]

-The hierarchy is always based on the words View, Edit (Content), Settings, Assign, Evaluate, because they are associated with different larger tasks that are usually focused on separately.
-They might have words added to them for clarification and to make them fit better to the exact nature of the object.
+The hierarchy is always based on the words View, Edit (Content), (Object) Settings, Assign, Evaluate, because they are associated with different larger tasks that are usually focused on separately.
+They might be re-worded per object for clarification and to make them fit better to the exact nature of the object, but the idea of these categories should remain.

-We discourage to keep them totally uniform just for the sake of it as the Sub-Tab content will be different for every object anyway.
+We discourage to keep them totally uniform just for the sake of it as the Sub-Tab content within will be different for every object anyway.

 The goal is to give a user all tools they need for a current step in the workflow so that they generally do not need to leave a Tab until they move on to another step.

 ### Proposal 3

-There are also many smaller ideas and concepts we can already work into our current Tabs and Sub-Tabs.
+There are also smaller ideas and tweaks we can already work into our current Tabs and Sub-Tabs.
 These are collected near the end of this paper.
 These improvements can be considered independently of a larger restructuring effort.

-Now, we would like to explain how we developed this concept and what best practices it is based on.
+Now, we would like to explain how we developed these concepts and what UX/UI best practices it is based on.

 ## UI/UX Best Practices